 Going to a new church can be a bit unnerving.
 We've all been there, so here is some information to help make your first experience at Devon Community Church more enjoyable.
-Please note that we are doing a church-wide reading of the New Testament and most Sundays we have a few minutes during the service to talk about the week's reading.
-You can click here to find out what we are reading at this time.

 There are 4 visitor-only parking spots on the south side (Athabasca Ave. side) of the building.
 2 facing the building and 2 facing the street.
 There are also spots available for those with disabilities.
 General parking is available in our parking lot on the south and west sides of the building.
 Additional parking is available on Erie Street on the west side of the church.
 Please do not park on the gravel area between our building and the apartment complex.

 We're more contemporary than traditional.
 We sing both expressive and reflective songs.
 Lyrics are projected on two large screens.
-While most people stand during signing, everyone is encouraged to find a posture that enhances a meaningful experience.
+While most people stand during singing, everyone is encouraged to find a posture that enhances a meaningful experience.
 We have created a playlist on Spotify of the songs we are currently singing on Sundays.
 You can listen to it here: DCC Worship Playist 2020.

 A few words that describe the preaching are: biblical, relevant, practical, challenging, encouraging, and even humorous.
 Check out our latest sermons here: DCC Sermons